BigBossErndog/Amara-Framework-Deprecated/README.md

 ### Windows
 You will find that the project is already set up for Windows, complete with all the necessary headers and dlls :)
-You just need to have MinGW set up with the g++ compiler. https://sourceforge.net/projects/mingw/
+You just need to have MinGW set up with make and the g++ compiler. https://sourceforge.net/projects/mingw/

 ### Linux